jackdoe/programming-for-kids/README.md

 day2: Basics of Basics
 day3: Basics of the Internet
 day4: Basics of the Internet
-day5: Basics of Basics
+day5: Basics of the Internet
-day6: Basics of Basics
+day6: Touch Typing
 ```